Gordian adjacency for torus knots: Abstract

 \section{Abstract}

-A knot $K_1$ is called \emph{Gordian adjacent} to a knot $K_2$ if there exists an unknotting sequence for $K_2$ containing $K_1$.
+A knot $K_1$ is called \emph{Gordian adjacent} to a knot $K_2$ if there exists a minimal unknotting sequence for $K_2$ containing $K_1$.
 We provide a sufficient condition for Gordian adjacency of torus knots via the study of knots in the thickened torus $S^1\times S^1\times\R$.
-We also completely describe Gordian adjacency for torus knots of index 2 and 3 using Levine-Tristram signatures as obstructions to Gordian adjacency.
-In the last section, Gordian adjacency for torus knots is compared to the notion of adjacency for plane curve singularities.
+We also completely describe Gordian adjacency for torus knots of braid index 2 and 3 using Levine-Tristram signatures as obstructions to Gordian adjacency.
+Our study of Gordian adjacency is motivated by the concept of adjacency for plane curve singularities.
+In the last section we compare these two notions of adjacency.